i-need-arrow

 Target hardening is a term used where your property is made more secure, by enhancing security with extra locks and bolts etc and aims to reduce homelessness by enabling victims (where safe and appropriate) to stay in their own home.

 Many victims do not want to flee their homes or the area where they live as their support networks are there and their children are settled.
-Target hardening aims to improve security by replacing locks, installing window locks and alarms and putting in measures to reduce the risk of fires.
-Please discuss with your IDVA or the team if you wish to consider this.
+Target hardening aims to improve security of your home address.
+This may include considering replacing locks, installing window locks and alarms and putting in measures to reduce the risk of fires.

 Can I go to a refuge?

 A refuge is a safe place at a confidential address.
-A risk assessment and referral form will be completed by refuge staff and this information will then be screened to determine if there is an appropriate vacancy at St Helens refuge for you.
+A risk assessment and referral form will be completed by refuge staff and this information will then be screened to determine if there is an appropriate vacancy at the Safe2Speak refuge for you.

 Alternatively, the refuge staff can assist to source refuge vacancies out of borough by checking the national refuge vacancy database.